aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to ODS or Online App" h2="Export WORDML to ODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert WordML to ODS arises when users need to open and edit their WordML documents in OpenDocument Spreadsheet format.
+ODS is an open standard format for electronic spreadsheets, supported by a variety of applications such as OpenOffice, LibreOffice, and Google Sheets.
+It is a popular choice for sharing data between different applications and platforms.

+<h2>How Aspose.Total Helps for WordML to ODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and presentations.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert WordML to ODS.

- You can include WORDML to ODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to ODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It can be used to export WordML to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that can be used to convert HTML to ODS.
+Both APIs are included in the Aspose.Total for C++ package.

+Using these APIs, developers can easily include WORDML to ODS conversion feature within their C++ applications.
+The APIs provide a wide range of features and options to customize the conversion process.
+They also support a variety of formats, including DOC, DOCX, HTML, ODS, and more.

+The APIs are easy to use and can be integrated into any C++ application quickly and easily.
+They also provide comprehensive documentation and sample code to help developers get started quickly.
+With Aspose.Total for C++, developers can easily add WORDML to ODS conversion feature to their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}